Why Do I Always Have to Pee?

 2. You have a small bladder?

 This common expression actually has some truth to it, even though it sounds strange.
-Just like some people can be tall, others can be short, your bladder as well has its own unique size.
+Just like some people can be tall, others can be short, your bladder also has its own unique size.
 Most bladders have the ability to hold about 2 cups of liquid.

 You can measure this with a simple home experiment.
 All you need to do is take a container and see if you’re getting rid of 1 to 2 cups of urine.
-Any amount greater or lesser than this is not normal.
+Any amount greater or lesser than this isn’t normal.

-If you don’t want to do this at home, a laboratory text could also be helpful.
+If you don’t want to do this at home, a laboratory test could also be helpful.

 Have you ever wondered if you can train your bladder to hold more liquid?
 The answer is yes, you can.
 It can stretch when it’s full, but it’s not healthy to hold our urine, as this causes infections.

-When you have a urinary tract infection or small crystalline formations (known as kidney stones) this could irritate your bladder.
-This will cause you to have to pee more frequently, and you’ll experience other symptoms as well.
+When you have a urinary tract infection (UTI) or small crystalline formations known as kidney stones, this could irritate your bladder.
+This will cause you to have to pee more frequently.

 If you don’t pay attention and see a doctor to treat your problem, you could end up having to get surgery to remove these small stones.

 If you have started treatment and you have recently started to go to the bathroom more often, see your doctor.
-They will have various alternatives for the same problem, and you’ll undoubtedly be able to change whatever is causing it.
+They can look for an alternative drug that doesn’t have cause side effect for you.

 You could have diabetes

 What’s your diet like?
 Are you at an ideal weight?
 Do you exercise?
-Needing to urinate is a classic sign of diabetes, and if this is your problem, you need to treat it immediately.
+Needing to urinate is a classic sign of diabetes, and if this is your problem.